 In late 2004, the professional company of Dance Theatre of Harlem went on hiatus due to the difficulty of raising funds.
 Currently, the performing arm of the school, the Dance Theatre of Harlem Ensemble (directed by Keith Saunders), continues to perform at schools, colleges, universities, and dance festivals.

-Recognizing the impact dance had on his own life Mitchell continues to guest teach for the summer dance program at the school of Harlem Dance Theatre.
-He is widely acknowledged as a key figure in the dance community for challenging the dance world to recognize and amend the stereotypes that ballet is an art form exclusive to Eurocentric ethnic backgrounds.
+Recognizing the impact dance had on his own life, Mitchell continued to guest teach for the summer dance program at the school of Harlem Dance Theatre.
+He was widely acknowledged as a key figure in the dance community for challenging the dance world to recognize and amend the stereotypes that ballet is an art form exclusive to Eurocentric ethnic backgrounds.

 Mitchell passed away on September 19, 2018, in Manhattan, NYC.
 He was 84, and was reported to have died of complications from heart failure.